noders-team/canton-dev-fund/proposals/go-sdks-by-noders.md

 These workstreams are not theoretical or speculative. **Based on our current observations, approximately 4–5 teams, including our own, are already using the Go SDK and Go Wallet SDK** in their development workflows.
 While this is still early adoption, it is already a meaningful signal that the tooling fills a real ecosystem need and merits ongoing maintenance as shared infrastructure.

 The development of these SDKs was not done in isolation.
 They are public ecosystem infrastructure developed with ongoing input from Digital Asset.
 Throughout the development process, we held demo sessions and incorporated feedback and recommendations from Bernhard Elsner and the DA team.
 There is already concrete ecosystem interest around this work.
-HackCanton starts on April 15, and nearly 20 applicant teams have told us they plan to build in Go, specifically using Go DAML SDK.
+HackCanton launched on April 15, and nearly 20 applicant teams indicated they plan to build in Go, specifically using Go DAML SDK.
 Teams that have already used the SDKs:

 - Confimarket